Gertrude Käsebier: Early life (1852–1873)

-Käsebier was born Gertrude Stanton on May 18, 1852 in Fort Des Moines (now Des Moines, Iowa).
-Her mother was Muncy Boone Stanton. and her father was John W. Stanton.
-He transported a saw mill to Golden, Colorado at the start of the Pike's Peak Gold Rush of 1859, and he prospered from the building boom that followed.
+Käsebier was born Gertrude Stanton on May 18, 1852, in Fort Des Moines (now Des Moines, Iowa).
+Her mother was Muncy Boone Stanton and her father was John W. Stanton.
+He transported a saw mill to Golden, Colorado, at the start of the Pike's Peak Gold Rush of 1859, and he prospered from the building boom that followed.
 In 1860, eight-year-old Stanton traveled with her mother and younger brother to join her father in Colorado.
 That same year, her father was elected the first mayor of Golden, which was then the capital of the Colorado Territory.
+During her four years in Colorado, she developed an interest in and affection for Native Americans.
+She would visit with them, and then be returned to her home.

 Her father died suddenly in 1864 and afterward the family moved to Brooklyn, New York, where her mother, Muncy Boone Stanton, opened a boarding house to support the family.
 From 1866 to 1870, Stanton lived in Bethlehem, Pennsylvania, with her maternal grandmother and she attended the Bethlehem Female Seminary (later Moravian College).
 Little else is known about her early years.

 Becoming a photographer (1874–1897)

-On her 22nd birthday, in 1874, she married 28-eight-year-old Eduard Käsebier, a financially comfortable and socially well-placed businessman in Brooklyn.
+On her 22nd birthday, in 1874, she married 28-year-old Eduard Käsebier, a financially comfortable and socially well-placed businessman in Brooklyn.
 The couple soon had three children, Frederick William (1875–1935), Gertrude Elizabeth (1878–?), and Hermine Mathilde (1880–?).
 In 1884, they moved to a farm in New Durham, New Jersey, for a healthier environment in which to raise their children.

 Käsebier later wrote that she was miserable throughout most of her marriage.
 She said "If my husband has gone to Heaven, I want to go to Hell.
 He was terrible...
 Nothing was ever good enough for him."
 At that time, divorce was considered scandalous, and the two remained married while living separate lives after 1880.
 This unhappy situation later served as an inspiration for one of her most strikingly titled photographs – two constrained oxen, titled Yoked and Muzzled – Marriage (c.
 1915).

 In spite of their differences, her husband supported her financially when she began to attend art school at the age of 37, a time when most women of her day were well-settled in their social positions.
 Käsebier never indicated what motivated her to study art, but she devoted herself to it wholeheartedly.
 Over the objections of her husband, in 1889, she moved the family back to Brooklyn to attend the newly established Pratt Institute of Art and Design full-time.
 One of her teachers there was Arthur Wesley Dow, a highly influential artist and art educator.
 He later helped promote her career by writing about her work and by introducing her to other photographers and patrons.